Raspberry Pi Usage Instructions

 -

-If you need to control devices with the Raspberry Pi 40PIN, please install according to the Klipper tutorial RPi Microcontroller
+If you need the Raspberry Pi 40PIN to control the device, follow the installation instructions from the Klipper tutorial RPi Microcontroller

 [mcu host]